Neural Parameter-varying Data-enabled Predictive Control of Cold Atmospheric Pressure Plasma Jets: Hybrid Data-driven Control Approach

 where $T_{\text{ini}} \in \mathbb{N}_{\ge1}$ is the \textit{past} \textit{horizons}, and $\mathcal{F} := \text{col}(F_1, \hdots, F_N)$ represents a parameterized map, typically defined using neural networks.
 Each element $F_i$ in $\mathcal{F}$ is a multi-input-multi-output (MIMO) predictor and is formed by aggregating several multi-input-single-output (MISO) predictors, such that $F_i = \text{col}(F_{i,1}, \hdots, F_{i,n_y})$, where each $F_{i,j}$ predicts the $j$-th element of the output at time step $i$.

-In the \textit{direct} data-driven predictive control approach, on the other hand, behavioral system theory and Willems' fundamental lemma \cite{willems2005note} are central to predicting future system behavior based on observed input-output trajectories.
-A key requirement for this approach is the persistence of excitation, which ensures sufficient richness in the data to accurately capture the system dynamics. \begin{definition} (Persistence of Excitation) The data sequence $\{z(k) \}_{k=0}^{L-1}$ with $z(k)\in \mathbb{R}^{n_z}$ is called persistently exciting of order $D$ if the Hankel matrix $\mathcal{H}_D(z)$ has full row rank, i.e.,
+In \textit{direct} data-driven predictive control, behavioral system theory and Willems' fundamental lemma \cite{willems2005note} are central to predicting future system behavior based on observed input-output trajectories.
+A key requirement is the persistence of excitation, which guarantees that the collected data are sufficiently rich to represent the system dynamics. \begin{definition} (Persistence of Excitation) The data sequence $\{v(k) \}_{k=1}^{L}$ with $v(k)\in \mathbb{R}^{n_v}$ is called persistently exciting of order $D$ if the Hankel matrix $\mathcal{H}_D(v)$ has full row rank, i.e.,

-\end{definition} This requirement imposes a lower bound on the length of the initial trajectory, given by $L \ge (n_z + 1) D - 1$ \cite{markovsky2021behavioral}.
-Persistency of excitation is crucial in system identification and input design, as it ensures the collection of informative data necessary for accurate modeling and control.
+\end{definition} This condition imposes a lower bound on the trajectory length, namely $L \ge (n_v + 1) D - 1$ \cite{markovsky2021behavioral}, and plays a crucial role in system identification and input design.

-The following fundamental lemma, established within behavioral systems theory, links controllability, persistence of excitation, and the column span of the Hankel matrix to represent all possible trajectories of an LTI system. \begin{lemma} (Willems' Fundamental Lemma \cite{willems2005note}) \\ Consider an LTI system of order $n$.
-Suppose that: \begin{enumerate} \item $\{(\hat{u}(k), \hat{y}(k))\}_{k=0}^{L-1}$ is a trajectory of the system, \item The system is controllable, and \item The input $\hat{u}$ is persistently exciting of order $D + n$. \end{enumerate} Then, any $D$-samples long trajectory $\{(\tilde{u}(k), \tilde{y}(k))\}_{k=0}^{D-1}$ of the system can be represented as a linear combination of the columns of the Hankel matrices constructed from the original trajectory.
+The following lemma, from behavioral systems theory, links controllability, persistence of excitation, and the column span of the Hankel matrix to represent all possible trajectories of an LTI system. \begin{lemma} (Willems' Fundamental Lemma \cite{willems2005note}) Consider an LTI system of order $n$.
+Suppose that following conditions hold: \begin{enumerate} \item $\{\hat{u}(k), \hat{y}(k)\}_{k=1}^{L}$ is a trajectory of the system, \item The system is controllable, and \item The input $\hat{u}$ is persistently exciting of order $D + n$. \end{enumerate} Then, any $D$-samples long trajectory $\{(\tilde{u}(k), \tilde{y}(k))\}_{k=1}^{D}$ of the system can be represented as a linear combination of the columns of the Hankel matrices constructed from the original trajectory.
 That is, it is also a trajectory of the system if and only if there exists a vector $\mathbf{g} \in \mathbb{R}^{L - D + 1}$ such that:

 \end{lemma}